 You have treatment from a team of specialist surgeons.
 The team may include:

-- an eye doctor (ophthalmologist) or
+- an eye doctor (ophthalmologist)

 - a surgeon who specialises in surgery to the brain and nervous system (a neurosurgeon)

-- the way you can chew and swallow
+- how you chew and swallow

 - your sense of smell